- Arts & Sciences Home

 Q) What are the most common majors selected by pre-medical students at SCU?

-A) The most popular are biology, biochemistry, chemistry, combined sciences (being phased out) and public health science (being phased in).
+A) The most popular are biology, biochemistry, chemistry, public health science and psychology.

 Q) What grade point average should I strive for as a pre-medical student?